 Type 2 diabetes is mainly due to improper lifestyle, obesity, and family factors.
 Don’t ignore signs of frequent thirst, frequent urination, numbness, mood swings, and slow healing wounds.

 DKA or Diabetic ketoacidosis

 Ketoacidosis diabetes occurs when insulin level gets low, and the body starts to burn fat for energy.
 DKA is a severe complication of type-1 diabetes.
-But it can occur in patients with type 2 diabetes.
-Due to the low insulin level, extreme ketones produce and cause the blood to more acidic.
+But it can also occur in patients with type 2 diabetes.
+Due to the low insulin level, extreme ketones produce and cause the blood to become more acidic.

 The liver releases ketones after burning body fat for generating energy when insulin is deficient.
 Therefore, a high level of ketones leads to DKA.

 Ketones levels > 1.6 mmol/L for a longer time indicate Diabetic ketoacidosis.